 Section 5A:

-First, take the CO2 holder made and glued in Step 4, and slide it onto the CO2 sensor (Figure 5A.1).
-Ensure the holder is SLID onto the sensor from the bottom and not “popped in,” or else the holder might break from external pressure.
+Initially, take the CO2 holder crafted and glued in Step 4 and slide it onto the CO2 sensor (Figure 5A.1).
+Ensure you slide the holder onto the sensor from the bottom and not ‘pop it in,’ as the latter might lead to the holder breaking under external pressure.

 Set the CO2 sensor to the side.
 Stick in the airline tubing (attached in Step 3) into the two holes of the 3D printed spirometer body.
 Ensure that the correct airline tube goes into the correct hole on the body.
 The “top” tube on the pressure sensor should align with the “top” hole on the spirometer, and the “bottom” tube with the “bottom” hole (Figure 5A.2).
 When inserting the tubing, look through the top of the hole to ensure that each tube just gets through the hole: the tubes should not extend past the opening to a significant degree nor be too loose in the hole (Figure 5A.3).
 Super glue these tubes in place (Figure 5A.4).